Avian Influenza (Bird Flu) (cont.)

 - Where can people find more information about bird flu?

 During and after infection with bird flu, the body makes antibodies against the virus.
 Blood tests can detect these antibodies, but this requires one sample at the onset of disease and another sample several weeks later.
-Thus, results are not available until the patient has recovered or died.
+Thus, results are usually not available until the patient has recovered or died.

 What is the treatment for bird flu?